 I was just reading this interesting article about the philosopher Martha Nussbaum’s new book “Anger and Forgiveness” about the dangers of anger – and inevitably given the current zeitgeist, most of the discussion centres on the role anger has played in the American election.
-Being a political junkie, this is of coruse endlessly fascinating.
-I am altogether unconvinced that a strategy of meeting anger with calm reason can actually change political discourse, given that we humans are generally very emotional animals, although some of us are especially talented in the use of reason to create convincing intellectual arguments that justify our beliefs and ideologies.
+To a political junkie, this is endlessly fascinating.
+I am, however, unconvinced that a strategy of meeting anger with calm reason can actually change political discourse, given that we humans are generally very emotional animals.
+Some of us are especially talented in the use of reason to create convincing intellectual arguments that justify our beliefs and ideologies, but often emotion is the driver, however unacknowledged.
 We seem to be less capable of using our reason to understand our own or anyone else’s emotions, though.

-Surely anger has been the fuel that has brought much needed political change – even if right now it’s fuelling a backlash against the liberal quest to eradicate inequality in all its guises?
+Surely anger has been the fuel that in the past has brought much needed political change – even if right now it’s fuelling a backlash against hard won progress?
 Her whole argument that anger is not socially useful seems to me to boil to the “Calm down, dear” approach to injustice.

 On a personal level though, I cannot quite get my head around the idea that Nussbaum claims to have never been angry.
 To my mind, that makes her analysis suspect.
 Either she is being honest, or she is unaware of her own anger – and either makes her less capable of understanding the impossibility of what she’s asking of us ‘lesser’ beings.

-Of course, I am fascinated by the impulse to revenge – I’ve just published a thriller exploring the question of whether it can ever be justified.
+Of course, I am fascinated by the impulse to revenge – I’ve written a thriller exploring the question of whether it can ever be justified.
 There’s a reason why we have a long tradition of revenge stories ending in tragedy.
 And we know the quotation from Confucious, “Before you embark on a journey of revenge, dig two graves.”
-In the case of my heroine Kate, perhaps it might be wise to dig more… we shall see.
+In the case of my heroine Kate, perhaps it might be wise to dig more.
 Culturally we are aware of the risks of anger.
-We are brought up to hide and disguise our anger – this is especially true of women, of course.
-And I sometimes thing squelching down on angry feelings, bottling them up, can make them more dangerous.
+We are brought up to hide and disguise our anger – this is especially true of women.
+And I sometimes think squelching down on angry feelings, bottling them up, can make them more dangerous.